ietf-wg-cellar/ebml-specification/specification.markdown

 type: Unsigned Integer

 description: The `EBMLMaxSizeLength Element` stores the maximum length in octets of the expression of all `Element Data Sizes` to be found within the `EBML Body`.
-To be clear the `EBMLMaxSizeLength Element` documents the maximum 'length' of all `Element Data Size` expressions within the `EBML Body` and not the maximum 'value' of all `Element Data Size` expressions within the `EBML Body`. `EBML Elements` that have an `Element Data Size` expression which is larger in octets than what is expressed by `EBMLMaxSizeLength ELEMENT` are invalid.
+To be clear the `EBMLMaxSizeLength Element` documents the maximum 'length' of all `Element Data Size` expressions within the `EBML Body` and not the maximum 'value' of all `Element Data Size` expressions within the `EBML Body`. `EBML Elements` that have an `Element Data Size` expression which is larger in octets than what is expressed by the `EBMLMaxSizeLength Element` are invalid.

 ### DocType Element